Because the killer app is us.

 Whether you side with those who prefer God or the devil being in the details, it’s hard to imagine that they don’t matter.
 To be successful, you can’t ignore the details.

-That thought struck me as I was reading a recently Register editorial about how Google’s and Amazon’s cloud computing initiatives will take your money and step on your dreams (warning: obscenities).
-Dzuiba’s point’s can be summarized quickly:
+That thought struck me as I was reading a recently The Register editorial about how Google’s and Amazon’s cloud computing initiatives will take your money and step on your dreams (warning: obscenities).
+Dzuiba says:

 Google App Engine offers a developer all of the things that he would look down his nose at an ops manager to provide: data storage, web hosting and caching.
 Web developers are too busy to worry about the app to figure out why the database is running slow.
 No, it couldn’t be a grotesquely complex query anywhere in my code.
 It’s a database problem.
 The DBA must have [screwed] something up in the config.
 Yeah, that’s it.
 If those DBAs weren’t always down at the pub, we could get some real work done around here.